 Yes.
 When you are buying a rug, there are hallmarks you should look out for to certify a rug has been ethically and fairly produced, these include GoodWeave and Care & Fair.
 Claire Gaudion rugs are made in collaboration with Momo Rugs, who are members of Care & Fair.
 The Care & Fair organization strives for better living conditions and training opportunities for Asian craftsmen.
 One of their key achievements is the establishment of schools and clinics to improve living conditions of artisans and their families.
 The Care & Fair hallmark also guarantees that one percent of the import value of every rug is reinvested into training and medical facilities in the rug’s country of origin.
 We are very proud to be affiliated with this organization.
 Read more about Care & Fair.

 Yes.
-We do have a brochure, and we can email this to you, or send you a copy by post, but you can also view our full collection on this website.
+We do have a brochure, and we can email this to you, but you can also view our full collection on this website.

 Yes.
 If you can’t find exactly what you are looking for, consider customising a rug or commissioning a bespoke design.
 Almost any aspect of our rugs can be customised - the colours, shape, or pattern scale can be changed.
 Or, we can work with you to design and produce something entirely new, and deliver your perfect rug.
 Read more about how to customise a rug.

 Many of our rugs are customizable.
 This means you can order a different size, or a different colour.
 Bespoke design means that we can create something unique and specifically tailored to your requirements.

 Read more about our custom design process here.

 The colour illustrations we send to customers are not intended as a true representation of colour.
 Computer screens are not calibrated to each other and every computer screen will translate colour differently.